cschladetsch/KAI/Readme.md

 This means you can expose and script other classes as well, including those in a library that you do not have the source code to.

 To be clear: you do not have to change the source code of a class in order to access and use it at runtime with KAI.
+Further, these exposed classes are directly accessable via the Network.

 A REPL console application is also supplied, as well as a Window application based on FLTK.